 SCRJ 330.
 Institutional Corrections (3) Functions, structure, procedures and philosophy of American correctional institutions; constitutional limitations and the impact of law on correctional practices.
-Prerequisite: SCRJ 101 or SSOC 101.
+Prerequisite: SCRJ 101 and 230.

 SCRJ 333.
 Community-Based Corrections (3) Development and impact of community programs, halfway houses, group homes, work-release, and educational release programs, including the role of the community and citizens in the correctional process.
-Prerequisite: SCRJ 101 or SSOC 101.
+Prerequisite: SCRJ 101 and 230.

 SCRJ 343.
 The Juvenile Justice System (3) History, philosophy, and evaluation of the juvenile court, juvenile court practices and procedures; the role of the police, correctional alternatives, prevention and intervention strategies in the juvenile justice process.
-Prerequisite: SCRJ 210, SCRJ 220, SCRJ 230.
+Prerequisite: SCRJ 101 and either SCRJ 210, SCRJ 220, or SCRJ 230, or consent of instructor.

 SCRJ 345.
 Juvenile Delinquency (3) (=SSOC 355) Social factors in the development, identification and treatments of delinquents and juvenile delinquency in the context of juvenile justice systems.
-Prerequisite: SSOC 101.
+Prerequisite: SSOC 101 and SCRJ 101.